Where to Purchase

 Series: Elemental Magic #2

-After the acquittal of Gueraldi’s right hand and favored killer for hire, Ashton Smythe, Special Agent Gabriel Spiller takes time away from his work with the FBI.
-Having failed in his mission to avenge his lost would be lover, Serena Roarke, Gabe returns to Alabama in search of the missing diamonds needed to reopen the investigation and to lay low from the death threats he’s received since Smythe went free.
+Lack of evidence means the acquittal of Niccolo Gueraldi’s favored killer for hire, Ashton Smythe.
+Having failed in his mission to avenge his partner, Serena Roarke, Agent Gabriel Spiller returns to Alabama to search in secret for the missing diamonds needed to reopen the investigation and to lay low from the death threats he’s received since Smythe went free.

-Almost two years after her sister’s death, Leannan O’Neal feels the loss of Serena more now than ever.
-A secret meeting between them before she died left Lea with an ugly figurine and nothing but questions.
-Hang-up calls at work and a trashed house reminds her of the card Serena gave her.
-“If you find yourself in trouble, go to him and only him” were the last words her sister spoke to her.
+Almost two years after her sister’s death, Leannan O’Neal feels Serena’s loss now more than ever.
+A secret meeting before Serena died left Lea with an ugly figurine and nothing but questions.
+And then the hang-up calls, death threats, and finally coming home to a trashed house remind her of Serena’s warning.

 Content warning; sensual love scenes, graphic violence, adult language.